mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

 Ans so I do this update: the weights mostly stay the same but I move them in the appropriate direction by an amount that is proportional to my error -- the learning rate α , it's a step size here -- and the activation of the feature.

+So the ghost feature was more active here than the dot feature.
+So it's gonna receive a large update.

+When I execute these updates I end up with a new Q function (the blue 1) which has the same functional form uses the same features but has different weights.
+We like dots slightly less  and we really don't like ghosts now because they were right there when all the bad stuff happended.

+Now we'll continue acting but it seems reasonable that this is what we learn.
+We still like the dots but now we're more scared of ghosts.
+Seems like a good outcome.
+Let's see what happends in practice.

+What's nice about this is you learned so quickly from even 1 experience you can learn the ghosts ard bad.
+What you realize is the first time you eat a dot , you get a feedback that lets you learn that maybe dots are good, and the first time you hit a ghost have an opportunity to learn the ghosts are bad.
+So instead of that kind of error and error and error and finally after 2000 tries we master a 2 by 2 board , lets see what happens (a big board).

+## Q-Learning and Least Squares

+Now we're going to take a quick look and see why this update make sense.
+I told you this intuitive explanation which was look at your error and adjust the weight so that error gets smaller.
+In face we can use that idean to formally justify this approximate q-learning update.
+And the way we do that is we think back to a more general case of least square.

+So in general we might want do some kind of linear approximation.
+In particular we have some feature vector maybe we've only got one feature f₁ of our input X. And we can have an prediction function which is linear *y* .
+This can happen in multiple dimensions as well.

+### Optimization: Least Squares *

+### Minimizing Error *

+Really what that means is for a small step size α you take your weight and you take a step in the direction away from the derivative with us of the error with respect to the weight and that is exactly our online q update which corresponds to fiddling to this line up and down.

+Now how does it work in q-learning ?
+The weights are the weights , the target that you're trying to reach right is your experience from a one-step look ahead and your prediction is your linear function.
+So in fact this approximate q-learning that had an intuitive explanation but came out nowhere.
+In fact it corresponds to exactly the case of online least square.

+### Overfitting : Why Limiting Capacity Can Help *

+## Policy Search

+One last important thing about how these things work in practice is in general q-learning will only take you so far and what peaple often do in practice to make these really work  is something called policy Search.

+In policy search what you do is you directly try to improve the policy.

+And problem with things like q-learning is what is q-learning do ?
+It tries to figure out the q-value of the state , it's modeling the states, but that may not be the same setting of the weights that makes good decisions.

+So in particular and project , you wrote down `5 x dist_to_dot - 2 x dist_to_ghost` , that was almost certainly not the actual value of the state but distinguished good states from bad states.

+That's a general thing :

+q-learning tries to get the values close. it does not try explicitly to make the best action from a state have a higher value than the worst action from the state.
+It doesn't try to order the Q values.
+For action selection you only care about the ordering.
+Of course the q values were close enough their orders would be correct as well , but were never prefect and so there's a trade-off between these things.
+We'll also see this in much greater detail in the second half of the course that there's a trade-off between modeling geting the values right and prediction getting the ordering right making the correct decision.

+The solution to this is to learn policies that maximize your rewards and do that directly in some way.
+And to not try so hard to figure out what the values that predict the rewards are , just learn the policies.

+So policy search in general start something "ok" solution.
+For example you might do some Q-learning for a while or if you've got like a helicopter os something that's expensive to replace you might get an initial policy based on domain kownledge or simulation and the you fine-tune by essentially hill climbing on the feature weights.
+When you hill climbing  you just change the feature weights and you see whether your rewards over  time are better as opposed to just a one-step look ahead and then do a Q magnitude update.

+---

+## Conclusion